MalasadaTech/defenders-threatmesh-framework/README.md

 # Defender's ThreatMesh Framework

-The Defender's ThreatMesh Framework is a specialized tool designed to empower hunt analysts in uncovering additional adversary infrastructure.
+The Defender's ThreatMesh Framework is a tool designed to empower hunt analysts in uncovering additional adversary infrastructure.
 By pivoting on characteristics of known malicious infrastructure—such as domain name patterns, registration details, or network behaviors—this framework provides a structured approach to expand visibility into threat actors' operations.
 Inspired by MITRE ATT&CK, it focuses solely on discovery, offering pivot tactics and pivots to reveal hidden connections in the wild.

 ## Overview
 - **Purpose**: Enable hunt analysts to identify more adversary infrastructure by leveraging pivots from existing data.